system76/tech-docs/src/models/thelio-mira-b1.0/external-overview.md

 - 1: On
 - 0: Off

+### Other Notes:

+- The `ECO` switch on the power supply should always be set to `ON` for an optimal fan curve.
-**Note:** The Q-Flash+ button (next to the CMOS reset button) is not needed when performing UEFI firmware updates via the System76 Firmware Manager.
-Use of the Q-Flash+ button is not recommended.
+- The BIOS Flash button is not needed when performing UEFI firmware updates via the System76 Firmware Manager.
+Use of the BIOS Flash button is not recommended.